How to Get a Good Score on Google PageSpeed Insights (For WordPress Users)

 #1: Image Optimization

-If your PageSpeed Insights score recommends optimizing images, first of all, you should check which images should be optimized that you can know by clicking on ‘Show how to fix’ option.
+If your PageSpeed Insights score recommends optimizing images, first, you should check which images should be optimized that you can know by clicking on ‘Show how to fix’ option.

 Luckily, for WordPress users there a plenty of good image compression plugins that can easily fix image optimization issues.
 Some popular plugins are: